decentralized-identity/linked-vp/spec/spec.md

 ## Linked Verifiable Presentation Service Endpoint

-To enable the discovery of publicly accessible verifiable presentations and verifiable credentials for a DID, there must exist a DID Document mechanism for expressing locations where verifiable presentations MAY be located.
+To enable the public discovery of verifiable presentations and verifiable credentials for a DID, there must exist a DID Document mechanism for expressing locations where verifiable presentations MAY be located.
 To that end, the following section codifies the `LinkedVerifiablePresentations` service endpoint.
-The endpoint allows a DID controller to link verifiable presentations over which they assert control.
-Presentations asserted within the `LinkedVerifiablePresentations` endpoint descriptor can then be subsequently crawled by verifying parties to locate and verify any Verifiable Presentation resources that may exist.
+The endpoint allows a DID controller to publish and link verifiable presentations with verifiable credentials that SHALL be publicly associated with the DID.
+Presentations referenced within the `LinkedVerifiablePresentations` endpoint descriptor can then be crawled by verifying parties to locate and verify any presentation resources that may exist.

-The DID Controller MAY include the parameters `challenge` and `domain` in the URL of the service endpoint and the referenced Verifiable Presentation to mitigate replay attacks.
+The DID Controller MAY include the parameters `challenge` and `domain` in the URL of the service endpoint and proof of the referenced Verifiable Presentation to mitigate replay attacks.
 If present, a [verifier][verifier] SHOULD include the parameters in the verification of the presentation as specified in [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY) and [[VC-DATA-MODEL]].